Food For All

 This pink part of this donut graph shows how many low-income San Antonians lived in a food desert in 2015 (28%).
-This is down from 32% 2010.
+This is down from 32% in 2010.
 The national average of low income Americans living in a food desert is 6%.
-While our City is making progress, there is still lots of work to be done.
+While our city is making progress, we recognize that we can and must do better to address food deserts.

 The San Antonio Food Bank is doing their part to feed San Antonians that live in a food desert with it's Mobile Mercado.
-This mobile, mini grocery store, farmers market, demonstration kitchen, and teaching tool delivers healthy affordable foods such as locally grown fresh fruits and vegetables and brings nutrition education to areas of our community where it is needed most.
+This mobile, mini grocery store / farmers market / demonstration kitchen / teaching tool delivers healthy affordable foods such as locally grown fresh fruits and vegetables and brings nutrition education to areas of our community where it is needed most.
 They visit at least 15 locations each month, providing 600 community members with healthy, affordable food options.

 Local, Healthy Food